Nezxie/Nezxie/README.md

 - 👋 Hi, I’m @Nezxie!
 - 👀 I’m interested in EVERYTHING but mostly in web and app developement.
-- 🌱 I’m currently learning Javascript and Python.
+- 🌱 I’m currently learning Javascript, web developement and Java.
 - 💞️ I’m looking to collaborate on simple projects that i can manage to help with - especially concerning ecology or health.
 - 📫 Reach me at https://www.linkedin.com/in/zachariasiewicz-agnieszka/